trust-mfn-berlin/animals-as-objects/vault/material.oskar-heinroth.md

 The observations for the study had been gathered in the couple’s apartment at the Berlin Aquarium.
 Oskar Heinroth, a medical graduate, had become an assistant at Berlin Zoo in 1904. **In 1911, zoo director Ludwig Heck put him in charge of supervising the construction of the aquarium, which Heinroth designed himself.** Opened in August 1913, the aquarium soon became the most important institution of its kind.
 Oskar Heinroth’s severe allergy to the dust created by the birds he kept caused him to have breathing problems at night.
 Nevertheless, the couple continued to breed birds.[^1] Oskar Heinroth is considered one of the founders of comparative behavioral research (ethology).
 He took all the photographs for his publications himself and was adept at presenting the findings of his research in an accessible way.
 After Magdalena Heinroth’s death, he continued his research together with his second wife [[material.katharina-heinroth]].

-[^1]: Cf. Schulze-Hagen, Karl. _Die Vogel-WG: die Heinroths, ihre 1000 Vögel und die Anfänge der Verhaltensforschung.
-Deutsche Originalausgabe.
-Knesebeck Stories_.
+[^1]: Cf. Karl Schulze-Hagen. _Die Vogel-WG: Die Heinroths, ihre 1000 Vögel und die Anfänge der Verhaltensforschung_.
 München: Knesebeck, 2020: 9.

 :::DE:::